carrot-kpi/contracts/CONTRIBUTING.md

 In order to use the deployment tasks it's important to add a `.env` file written using the `.env.example` model anyone can find at the root of the project (**BE CAREFUL, NEVER PUSH YOUR PERSONAL .env FILE**).

+### Addresses

+"Official" deployments and addresses are generally tracked in the `.addresses.json` file, even though it might be unreliable for testnets.